The fundamental principles of how we conduct our policy, actions and affairs.

 Article VIII: Councils

 Sec.
-1. At least the following councils shall be established: Campus Planning and Finance, Graduate Studies, International Education, Research Policies, Technology and Operations, and Undergraduate Studies.
+1. At least the following councils shall be established: Academic and Information Technology, Campus Planning and Finance, Graduate Studies, International Education, Research Policies, and Undergraduate Studies.

 Sec.
 2. Each council shall have authority to consider matters of policy in its area and to take action on such matters subject to the limitations prescribed in this constitution and bylaws and to the approval of the president of the University.
 Councils normally should restrict their activities to matters of University policy or matters of University-wide significance.
 Jurisdictional questions will be resolved by the Executive Board subject to Senate review.
 Each council shall develop a role statement describing the range of concerns and nature of matters of primary importance to it.
 Council role statements are subject to review and approval by the Senate Executive Board.